Founded 1908 · NYSE: GM · CIK 1467858 · Inc. Delaware (post-2009 New GM)

 CEO Tapestry (Coach / Kate Spade / Stuart Weitzman)

-Independent Director.
-CEO of Tapestry, Inc. (Coach, Kate Spade, Stuart Weitzman) since 2020.
-Previously CFO of Tapestry, COO and CFO of Abercrombie & Fitch, and held finance and operating roles at Kohl's and the Mervyn's department-store chain.
-Brings consumer-brand and multi-brand retail-portfolio expertise.
+Independent Director (serves on Audit, Finance, and Governance).
+CEO of Tapestry, Inc. (Coach, Kate Spade, Stuart Weitzman) since October 2020 (interim CEO from July 2020).
+Previously CFO of Tapestry, and held senior roles at Abercrombie & Fitch, Kohl's, Wal-Mart Stores, and May Department Stores.
+Joined the GM board in 2022.
+Brings consumer-brand, multi-brand retail-portfolio, and global-supply-chain expertise.
 Holds a B.S. in Accounting from the University of Connecticut.

 Joseph Jimenez